 All Texas counties are required to submit the Indigent Defense Expenditure Report (IDER) annually to the Texas Indigent Defense Commission by Government Code § 79.036(e).
 This report includes all eligible criminal and juvenile delinquency indigent defense expenditures, case counts and attorney information for each court, sorted by level of case, type of expenditure and attorney.
-Counties will also report data for each court on parent and child representation associated with Child Protective Services (CPS) cases, pursuant to Government Code § 71.0355.
-In FY2022, counties will begin to break down CPS case data by representation category.
+Counties will also report data for each court on parent and child representation associated with Child Protective Services (CPS) cases, pursuant to Government Code § 79.0365.